 P57L38

-The Report ID subfield uniquely identifies a measurement report that is segmented into multiple DMG Sensing Report elements.
+The AID/USID subfield uniquely identifies the DMG sensing responder to whom the DMG measurement report belongs.

 The Sequence Number subfield contains the sequence number of the DMG Sensing Report element.
 The

 first Sequence Number is 0 and it is incremented every DMG Sensing Report element sent that has the same